OfficeDev/VBA-content/VBA/Access-VBA/articles/access-modern-charts-properties.md

 Supporting new charts in Access, use these properties to programatically customize your charts in forms/reports to create a modern data visualization experience.

 ## Supported properties:
-The following table lists the new properties for the new charts
+The following table lists the new properties for the new charts.

 |**Name**|
 |:-----|
 |Chart.ChartType|